GitTools/GitLink/README.md

 ![Enabling source server support](doc/images/visualstudio_symbolslocation.png)

+* Verify that there is not a case mismatch in git folder names vs. references in the .csproj that was used during packaging.
+E.g. GitHub will not serve /Folder/Somefile.cs if Visual Studio requests /FOLdeR/Somefile.cs.

 ## Source Stepping returns HTML
 If your repository is private, you are likely seeing the logon HTML from your git host.